charlesdevelops/networking-proj/README.md

 if it has answer then send immediately, close the client socket, and remove it from list. if the request have not been answered yet, redo the smart flooding protocol.
 IF the clients not open, just remove it from client list.

+## More on Error Handling,
+In python, a lots of ``try ... except ... finally`` can be done, but usually by catching the exception, the program can go awry.
+In this case, when trying to reply to client browser, bad file descriptor error might happen, and if you put in under ``try ... except ..``. the eternal loop might happen unless you give ``try ... except pass``.
+But a simple fileno() checking, a low level function can save the program.